-The un-biased sampling face challenges when the PDEs involving some irregular features such as multi-scale behavior, sharp or oscillatory solutions.
-To overcome these issues, various residual-based adaptive sampling methods have been proposed to improve the performance of PINNs.
-Lu et al. \cite{LMMK21} first proposed a residual-based adaptive refinement (RAR) method, which repeatedly adds new collocation points at where the PDE residual is large.
-Mao et al. \cite{MM23} further divided the whole domain into several sub-domain and presented the adaptive sampling methods (ASMs) based on both the mean value of the residual for each sub-domain and the gradient of the solution.
-ASMs can eliminate the occasionally of bad residual points and resulting in a more stable iteration procedure.
-Different from RAR and ASMs, Wu et al. \cite{WZTKL23} resample new collocations by constructing a new probability density function with two hyper parameters based on the PDE residual.
-Another attractive work from the point view of probability density is the failure-informed PINNs (FI-PINNs), which use an effective failure probability based on the residual as the posterior error indicator to place more collocation points in the failure region \cite{GYZ23}.
-Two extensions of FI-PINN based on re-sampling technique and subset simulation algorithm were consequently established in \cite{GTYZ23}.
+The unbiased sampling face challenges when the PDEs involving some irregular features such as multi-scale behavior, sharp or oscillatory solutions.
+To overcome these issues, various residual-based adaptive sampling methods have been proposed to enhance the performance of PINNs.
+Lu et al. \cite{LMMK21} first proposed a residual-based adaptive refinement (RAR) method, which repeatedly adds new collocation points where the PDE residual is large.
+Mao et al. \cite{MM23} further divided the whole domain into several sub-domains and presented the adaptive sampling methods (ASMs) based on both the mean value of the residual for each sub-domain and the gradient of the solution.
+ASMs can eliminate the occurrence of bad residual points, resulting in a more stable iteration procedure.
+Different from RAR and ASMs, Wu et al. \cite{WZTKL23} resample new collocations by constructing a new probability density function with two hyperparameters based on the PDE residual.
+Another attractive work from the point view of probability density is the failure-informed PINNs (FI-PINNs), which use an effective failure probability based on the residual as the posterior error indicator to place more collocation points in the failure region \cite{gao2023failure}.
+Two extensions of FI-PINN based on re-sampling technique and the subset simulation algorithm were consequently established in \cite{GTYZ23}.

-Residual-based sampling strategies and AT-PINN both aim to improve the performance of PINNs by adaptively adding new samples where the model fails and retraining on them.
-However, they differ in the way they search for these new samples.
-In the residual based methods, the high-residual region searchings are implemented through Monte Carlo sampling (e.g. RAR), brute force searching (e.g. ASMs), residual distribution approximating (e.g. FI-PINN), etc. Their effectiveness depend on the volume of the failure region, the dimension of the problem and the distribution hypothesis of the residual map, respectively.
-On the other hand, AT-PINN locates failure regions directly through adversarial samples, which is independent of these factors.
+Both residual-based sampling strategies and WbAR aim to improve the performance of PINNs by adaptively adding new samples where the model fails and retraining on them.
+However, they differ in their approach to searching for these new samples.
+In the residual based methods, the search for high-residual regions is implemented through Monte Carlo sampling (e.g. RAR), brute force searching (e.g. ASMs), residual distribution approximating (e.g. FI-PINN), etc. Their effectiveness depends on the volume of the failure region, the dimension of the problem and the the distribution hypothesis of the residual map, respectively.
+On the other hand, WbAR locates failure regions directly through adversarial samples, independently of these factors.